iffy/using-haxe/index.md

 I want a place to document my findings (mostly so I don't keep going around in circles), so that's why this site exists.
 I'm working on macOS.

-## Typos and Broken Things
+## Format

+The format for these notes is a set of bite-sized problems.
+Each page presents a problem and how/if I solved the problem.

+## Contributing

-If something doesn't work for you, please make a Pull Request or file an issue.
+If something doesn't work for you, please make a Pull Request (see the Edit This Page link above) or [file an issue](https://github.com/iffy/using-haxe/issues/new).

 ## The Goal